Knitting Multistability: Tuning multistability

 In this parameter space of twenty-seven geometries, we observe several trends (Fig.~\ref{fig:H-shape}D).
 Twelve of the samples we fabricate are monostable in the garter configuration, while two are monostable in the rib.
-This is because we have selected a unit cell that is a combination of both stripes, but the horizontal garter stripes remain unbroken throughout, whereas the vertical rib stripes are interrupted.
-We only see the rib structure dominate when all three parameters are set such that the rib folds dominate due to their small radius of curvature ($n_a = 4$), large area associated with the rib pattern ($n_d = 8$ or 12), and large radius of curvature in the garter direction ($n_b = 12$).
+This behavior is because we have selected a unit cell that is a combination of both stripes, but the horizontal garter stripes remain unbroken throughout, whereas the vertical rib stripes are interrupted.
+We only see the rib folds dominate when they have a small radius of curvature ($n_a = 4$), large area associated with the rib pattern ($n_d = 8$ or 12), and large radius of curvature in the garter direction ($n_b = 12$).

 While it seems possible to reduce these parameters to non-dimensional numbers, the results indicate that multistability requires tuning $n_a$, $n_b$, and $n_d$ together.
 For our geometry, setting parameters for the rib sections and garter sections are not equivalent.
+This could be due to the inherent anisotropic shape of the stitches themselves.
 The rib sections of the textile are defined by $n_a$, which sets the curvature of the rib folds, and $n_d$, which sets the height of the rib section.
-The garter section is defined by only one parameter, $n_b$.
+The garter section is defined by only one parameter, $n_b$, which sets the height of the horizontal stripe.
+This stripe height determines the curvature of this garter section.
 Therefore the curvature and height of the garter sections cannot be set independently.
 When $n_b$ is large, the height of the garter section is large, but so is the radius of curvature, leading to less strong folds.
 As a result, although $n_d/n_b$ defines the ratio between rib and garter stitches, it does not determine whether a fabric is monostable or bistable; samples with the same values of $n_b$ and $n_d$ do not demonstrate the same stability.